Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Description:

 		The growing degree days (GDD) needed for full capacity of the leaf area index (LAI) [°C].
-		This should be checked carefully for your study area using modelled LAI from the DailyState output file compared to known behaviour in the study area.
-See section 2.2 Järvi et al. (2011) [J11]_ ; Appendix A Järvi et al. (2014) [Leena2014]_ for more details.

 	:Configuration:
 		.. csv-table::